RobotLocomotion/drake/multibody/parsing/README_model_directives.md

 - `top_level::my_model::my_frame`: The model instance is
   `top_level::my_model`, the frame is `my_frame`.

+Every use of `add_directives` with a `model_namespace` will append that namespace to the model instance name while parsing the referenced `file`.
+All element names will be automatically prefixed with that model namespace, with the exception of `add_frame` names without a model instance, which will instead use the model instance name from their `X_PF.base_frame`.

 ## Units

 We use SI units plus radians for all physical quantities.